ds-04/amanda_deploy/README.md

 # Inventory

-This role relies upon the existence of two inventory groups, eithin in your main inventory or one you call when running the playbooks/tasks.
+This role relies upon the existence of two inventory groups, within your main inventory or one you call when running the playbooks/tasks.
 - amanda_server
 - amanda_client